raspberrypilearning/count-the-creatures/en/step_3.md

 --- task ---

 Just as you did before, use the colour picker to change the colours of these new blocks, with different colours of paper.
-Also change the text in the `say`{:class="block3looks"} block.
+Also change the text in the `say`{:class="block3looks"} block:

 ![image of target sprite](images/target-sprite.png)